![]() |

 - Add the soy sauce and lime juice and check the seasoning.
 You may need to add a little sugar (about 1 teaspoon) and some salt at this stage.
 (It will depend on how salty your stock is).

 - Add the cooked meat or fish if using, as well as the soup noodles and mangetout.
-Cook for another couple of minutes until the noodles are warmed through.
+Cook for another couple of minutes until the added ingredients are warmed through.

 - Serve garnished with a little chopped coriander.